Joy Bauer’s Food Cures: Foods That Heal

 Food Cures Basics

-For example, to assist with the management of cardiovascular disease you can try yoga and meditation.
-You may also consider supplementation with coenzyme Q10.
+For example, to assist with managing cardiovascular disease, you can try yoga and meditation.
+You may also consider supplementation with @coenzyme Q10@.

 Some of the health concerns addressed in the book include: